YohanEngineer/gdpr-compliance/README.md

 # GDPR-COMPLIANCE-APP

-# TO DO

-- [ ] Use spray-json to convert json schema to case class

 ## Description

 <b> gdpr-compliance </b> is a spark-scala tool that enable a client to hash or delete personal information detained in a csv stored in HDFS.